dansgithubuser/dlal/README.md

 The `audio` component is the driver component for interactive audio.

 ## todo
-- why vocoder has quiet noise but decoder has loud noise?
-- continuants
-	- unvoiced too loud, or voiced fricative too quiet?
 - stops
 	- k too quiet
 	- p garbage